hyunjink12/IBM-Bob-Hackathon/README.md

 **This is the only recurring manual step in the whole pipeline.** Everything else — Yahoo futures, EIA weekly, CFTC COT — refreshes automatically on ingest.
 D6 RIN prices come from a JavaScript-rendered EPA dashboard that has no clean API, so the workflow is: download CSV → overwrite the same file path → trigger ingest.

-D6 RIN revenue is a first-class margin driver — at current prices it's often the largest single revenue line in the crush margin, larger than the ethanol sale itself.
-Skipping this refresh means the app forward-fills a stale RIN price and the margin drifts from reality.
+The **D6 RIN value** is displayed as a regulatory-value equivalent alongside the plant operating margin — at current prices it's currently larger than the simple ethanol/corn commodity spread.
+Skipping this refresh means the app forward-fills a stale RIN price and the regulatory-value layer drifts from reality.
+The dashboard does not assume producers capture the full RIN value dollar-for-dollar as revenue (pass-through to obligated parties is out of scope).

 **Weekly workflow:**